nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a customer : `deletecustomer`

-Deletes the specified customer from the address book.
+Deletes the specified customer contact and order list from the address book.

 Command aliases: `deletec`<br>
 Format: `deletecustomer CUSTOMER_INDEX`
 Examples:
-* `listcustomer` followed by `deletecustomer 2` deletes the 2nd customer in the address book.
+* `listcustomer` followed by `deletecustomer 2` deletes the 2nd customer contact and order list in the address book.
 * `findcustomer Betsy` followed by `deletec 1` deletes the 1st customer in the results of the `find` command.

 <box type="important">